alonrbar/easy-template-x/README.md

 - [docx-templates](https://github.com/guigrpa/docx-templates)

 `easy-template-x` takes great inspiration from both.
 It aspires to take the best out of both and to add some good of it's own.

-While these packages has some great features such as GraphQL and inline JavaScript support in `docx-templates` and a breadth of additional (paid) modules in `docxtemplater`.
-This package, in accordance with it's declared above philosophy, offers some unique benefits including, a simple template syntax aimed to be handled by non-programmers, a cleaner API (IMHO), a _free_ image insertion plugin and a TypeScript code base.
 Hopefully it will serve you well :)

 ## Changelog